Contact Me Directly

 Hobbies and Interests

-My interests are of course reflected on the blog: Bible, science (and keeping the two in proper relationship), philosophy, ethics, strategy.
+My interests are of course reflected on the blog: Bible, science, philosophy, ethics, strategy.
 In addition, I have a great family to spend lots of time with.
-Also, I swim a couple of miles just about every week at the local Y. When I get the time, I enjoy all kinds of outdoor sports, especially the quiet kind: hiking, canoeing, tent-camping, sailing, archery, cross-country skiing.
+Also, except when hampered by all-too-frequent injuries, I swim a couple of miles just about every week at the local Y. When I get the time, I enjoy all kinds of outdoor sports, especially the quiet kind: hiking, canoeing, tent-camping, sailing, archery, cross-country skiing.
+Or I would, if not for a long-term foot injury that I’m hoping will finally heal after four surgeries.

 My Least Favorite Thing